Kraft, others to seek damages after winning US egg-pricing verdict

 Trade associations United Egg Producers and United States Egg Marketers were also found liable.
 The defendants all denied any wrongdoing.

-Kraft and the other plaintiffs, including Kellogg K.N and Nestle NESN.S, next week will argue for damages at a second phase of the trial before the same jury.
+Kraft and the other plaintiffs, including Kellogg K.N and Nestle NESN.S, next week will argue for damages at a two-day second phase of the trial beginning on Nov.
+28 before the same jury.

 The food producer plaintiffs have not proposed a specific damages amount, a spokesperson for their law firm Jenner & Block said on Tuesday.